 May and his lead pilot, Capt.
 Eric A. Wickson, shot down the Black Hawks over northern Iraq on April 14, mistaking them for Iraqi Hinds in violation of a no-fly zone.

 No one had told the pilots that ″friendlies″ were in their air space.

 The fratricide deeply embarrassed the Pentagon, whose investigation revealed command failures at several critical levels and a dangerous pattern of lax communications between the Army and Air Force.

 Only one officer charged in the case will face court martial - a captain in charge of the AWACS radar plane that failed to inform May and Wickson that two Army UH-60 helicopters were in the area.

 That officer, Capt.
-Jim Wang, will be tried for dereliction, the Air Force said.
+Jim Wang, will be tried for dereliction, the Air Force announced on Monday in the United States.
 Dereliction charges were dropped against five other AWACS officers.